vitessio/website/content/en/docs/user-guides/schema-changes/declarative-migrations.md

 Altering tables in declarative DDL is done by issuing `CREATE TABLE` statements with the desired state. `ALTER` statements are not allowed.

 Declarative DDLs have the property of being idempotent.
 For example, a user may submit the same `CREATE TABLE` statement _twice_, one after another.
-If the 1st is successful, then the 2nd is a noop, and considered as implicitly successful. likewise, two `DROP TABLE` DDLs for same statement will each ensure the table does not exist.
+If the 1st is successful, then the 2nd is a noop, and considered as implicitly successful.
+Likewise, two `DROP TABLE` DDLs for same statement will each ensure the table does not exist.
 If the 1st is successful, then the 2nd has nothing to do and is implicitly successful.

 ## Usage